ZarvinKucing/telecom-sms-fraud-detection/README.md

-# 📊 SMS Fraud Detection System
+# 📊 Telecom SMS Fraud Detection System

-This repository contains a **near real-time SMS fraud detection system** developed as an internship (Kerja Praktik) project.
-The system focuses on detecting **suspicious SMS traffic patterns** that may indicate fraud activities such as artificial traffic generation or SMS abuse.
+This repository contains a **near real-time SMS fraud detection system** developed as part of an internship (Kerja Praktik).
+The system analyzes **SMS CDR (Call Detail Record) data**, focusing specifically on SMS traffic patterns to identify **suspicious or abnormal behavior** that may indicate fraud.

-The project is implemented as a **modular, script-based pipeline**, where each processing stage is executed independently.
+The implementation uses a **modular, script-based pipeline**, where each processing stage is executed independently.
+There is **no single `main.py`**, and each script can be run separately based on the processing needs.

 ---

 ## 🎯 Project Objectives

-* Analyze SMS CDR (Call Detail Record) data, focusing on SMS transactions
+* Analyze SMS CDR data (SMS only, not voice calls)
 * Perform automated data cleansing from raw CSV files
-* Detect suspicious SMS behavior based on traffic patterns
+* Detect suspicious SMS traffic patterns
-* Store processed results into a database
+* Store processed data into a relational database
 * Visualize fraud indicators using Tableau dashboards

 ---

-## 🧠 What is Considered Suspicious SMS Activity?
+## 🧠 What Is Considered Suspicious SMS Activity?

-Suspicious SMS activity does **not depend on message content**, but rather on **usage patterns** that deviate from normal behavior.
+Suspicious SMS activity is identified based on **traffic patterns**, not message content.
 Examples include:

 * Extremely high SMS volume from a single sender within a short time window
-* Repetitive SMS delivery to the same destination
+* Repeated SMS delivery to the same destination number
-* Sudden traffic spikes compared to historical activity
+* Sudden traffic spikes compared to normal or historical behavior
 * SMS activity occurring at unusual hours (e.g., late night)
 * Newly observed senders generating abnormal traffic immediately

-Such patterns may indicate **artificial SMS traffic**, which can be exploited for financial gain through SMS billing or interconnection mechanisms.
+Such patterns may indicate **artificial or automated SMS traffic**, which can be exploited for financial gain through SMS billing or interconnection mechanisms.

 ---

 ## ⚙️ System Characteristics

 * **Processing type**: Near real-time (file-based monitoring)
-* **Input data**: SMS CDR CSV files (cleansed SMS records only)
+* **Input data**: SMS CDR CSV files
-* **Execution model**: Script-based (each module runs independently)
+* **Execution model**: Script-based (run per module)
 * **Database**: MySQL (managed via phpMyAdmin)
 * **Visualization**: Tableau